American Electric Power: Subsidiaries

 The company is divided into seven major geographic local operating companies:

-AEP Ohio
+Ohio Power Company

-AEP Ohio serves 1.5 million customers in central, southern and northwestern Ohio.
+Ohio Power Company, formerly AEP Ohio, serves 1.5 million customers in central, southern and northwestern Ohio.
 For years, it consisted of two operating companies, Ohio Power and Columbus Southern Power.
 However, in 2014, Columbus Southern was merged into Ohio Power, leaving Ohio Power as the legal operating company for regulatory purposes.

 AEP Texas

 AEP Texas was formed from a merger of various predecessor utilities, and joined AEP as part of its acquisition of Central and South West Corporation in 1997.
 It consists of AEP Texas North Company (formerly West Texas Utilities), which operates in west Texas, and AEP Texas Central Company (formerly Central Power and Light), which operates in south Texas.

 Appalachian Power

 Appalachian Power (APCO) is based in Charleston, West Virginia.
 APCO serves about one million customers in central and Southern West Virginia, the Northern Panhandle of West Virginia, Southwest Virginia and parts of Northeast Tennessee, specifically Kingsport.
-Cities in the Appalachian Power service territory include Wheeling, Charleston and Huntington, West Virginia; Roanoke, Virginia and Kingsport.
+Cities in the Appalachian Power service territory include Wheeling, Charleston and Huntington, West Virginia; Roanoke, Virginia, Lynchburg, Virginia, and Kingsport.

 Until the 21st century, AEP's operations in Tennessee were part of a separate operating company, Kingsport Power Company.
 However, since the turn of the millennium, Kingsport Power's operations have been almost completely merged with those of Appalachian Power.
 While Kingsport Power still legally exists, the Kingsport Power name is almost never used anymore except for regulatory formality.
 AEP considers Appalachian Power to be the operating company in Kingsport.

 Wheeling Power, based in Wheeling, was long treated as a de facto part of Ohio Power, but is now treated as part of Appalachian Power.